-NANAKIAN: following the spiritual footprints of Guru Nanak
+Nanakian: following in the spiritual footprints of Guru Nanak

-The musical art we share is inseparable from the art of living: it is a practical way of engaging with the reality of experience and shaping it, just as music is composed.
+The musical art we share is inseparable from the art of living.
+It is a practical way of engaging with experience and shaping it just as music is composed.

-This process is a truth of human life, available to be discovered at any time by anyone who pays attention.
-It was perceived and unfolded in dazzling clarity and detail by Guru Nanak, the first Guru of the Sikhs, who established its daily practice in an art now called Gurmat Sangeet.
+The technique is innately human: it is there to be discovered at any time by anyone who pays attention.
+It was perceived and unfolded in dazzling clarity and detail by Guru Nanak, the first Guru of the Sikhs.
+He established its daily practice in an art now called Gurmat Sangeet.

-Whether this process is described as Kirtan or Naad Yoga – or simply experienced by someone who has never heard of these terms – it is the same.
+Whatever we call the experience – Kirtan, Naad Yoga, Sikh music – the reality is the same.
 It is because Guru Nanak understood and communicated it so completely that we follow his school of thought, known as ‘Nanakian’.

-Innate in the Nanakian approach is an aptitude for education to better the lives of our fellow brothers and sisters and produce a more harmonious world.
+The Nanakian approach is active in educating others for happier lives and a more harmonious world.
 Guru Nanak’s social circle included people from all faiths.
-Guru Nanak lived and demonstrated a unique and free protocol of life, setting humanity an example of how to live consciously through the practice of reality, renouncing rituals.
+He demonstrated a protocol of freedom, setting humanity an example of how to live consciously, renouncing rituals.

 Hukam – natural discipline